This is an advanced course. It is widely considered the most complete course available for the Western predictive astrologer.

 You do not have to complete the Foundation course before you begin the Diploma course but you should have a good understanding of astrology - natal, horary or electional.

-All materials are posted to you on CD.
+All materials are downloaded instantly.
+You can then read them from your computer hard-drive, print them or burn them to CD/DVD.
 There are 26 lessons plus an Orientation lecture and articles on astronomy including a calculation module and general articles on astrology, which will assist you in your learning.

 Much of the information included in the DMA is not available elsewhere.
 This includes new research into the use of astrology and also new transactions of ancient astrologers.
 Above all this is a practical course designed to teach the Art of prediction and is not theory.